March 2024

 • Submits to the church regulations which have been or which may be hereafter mutually established, provided they are not contrary to the Word of God.

-• Permits himself to be corrected in brotherly love when he has erred.
+• Permits himself/herself to be corrected in brotherly love when he/she has erred according to Matthew 18.

 • Is not a member of any ungodly organization or secret society (as, for example, certain lodges) which are contrary to Christian principles or which conflict with the Word of God.